Why Most Small Business Brands Look Cheap (And How to Fix It)

 How to Fix It

-Many small businesses accidentally turn their logo into a design experiment.
+Many small businesses unintentionally turn their logo into a design experiment.

 They try to include: